ykkan/NChargedBodyTreecode.jl/README.md

 bfield = beam.self_bfields[i]
 ```

- More details can found in the demo file in the directory `examples/`.
+ More details can found in the demo file from `examples/`.